-- (1) Where material is open to public inspection pursuant to a statutory requirement, or is on a statutory register, copyright is not infringed by the copying of so much of the material as contains factual information of any description, by or with the authority of the appropriate person, for a purpose which does not involve the issuing or making available of copies to the public. - (2) Where material is open to public inspection pursuant to a statutory requirement, copyright is not infringed by the copying or issuing or making available to the public of copies of the material, by or with the authority of the appropriate person, for the purpose of enabling the material to be inspected at a more convenient time or place or otherwise facilitating the exercise of any right for the purpose of which the requirement is imposed.
+- (1) Where material is open to public inspection pursuant to a statutory requirement, or is on a statutory register, copyright is not infringed by the copying of so much of the material as contains factual information of any description, by or with the authority of the appropriate person, for a purpose which does not involve communicating the material to the public or issuing copies of the material to the public.
+(Amended 16 of 2022 s.
+44) - (2) Where material is open to public inspection pursuant to a statutory requirement, copyright is not infringed by copying the material, communicating the material to the public or issuing copies of the material to the public, by or with the authority of the appropriate person, for the purpose of enabling the material to be inspected at a more convenient time or place or otherwise facilitating the exercise of any right for the purpose of which the requirement is imposed.
+(Amended 16 of 2022 s.
+44) - (3) Where material which is open to public inspection pursuant to a statutory requirement, or which is on a statutory register, contains information about matters of general scientific, technical, commercial or economic interest, copyright is not infringed by copying the material, communicating the material to the public or issuing copies of the material to the public, by or with the authority of the appropriate person, for the purpose of disseminating that information.
+(Amended 16 of 2022 s.
+44)

-- (3) Where material which is open to public inspection pursuant to a statutory requirement, or which is on a statutory register, contains information about matters of general scientific, technical, commercial or economic interest, copyright is not infringed by the copying or issuing or making available to the public of copies of the material, by or with the authority of the appropriate person, for the purpose of disseminating that information. - (4) The Chief Executive may by regulation provide that subsection (1), (2) or (3) applies, in such cases as may be specified in the regulation, only to copies marked in such manner as may be so specified.
+- (4) The Chief Executive may by regulation provide that subsection (1), (2) or (3) applies, in such cases as may be specified in the regulation, only to copies marked in such manner as may be so specified.
 (Amended 22 of 1999 s.
 3) - (5) The Chief Executive may by regulation provide that subsections (1) to (3) apply, to such extent and with such modifications as may be specified in the regulation- (Amended 22 of 1999 s.
 3) - (a) to material made open to public inspection by- - (i) an international organization specified in the regulation; or - (ii) a person so specified who has functions in Hong Kong under an international agreement to which Hong Kong is a party; or - (b) to a register maintained by an international organization specified in the regulation, as they apply in relation to material open to public inspection pursuant to a statutory requirement or to a statutory register.

-- "appropriate person" (適當的人) means the person required to make the material open to public inspection or, as the case may be, the person maintaining the statutory register; - "statutory register" (法定登記冊) means a register maintained in pursuance of a requirement imposed by or under an Ordinance; - "statutory requirement" (法例規定) means a requirement imposed by or under an Ordinance.
+- (6) In this section- - appropriate person (適當的人) means the person required to make the material open to public inspection or, as the case may be, the person maintaining the statutory register; - statutory register (法定登記冊) means a register maintained in pursuance of a requirement imposed by or under an Ordinance; - statutory requirement (法例規定) means a requirement imposed by or under an Ordinance.

-57. Material communicated to the Government in the course of public business
+57. Material provided to the Government in the course of public business